By ASCP Staff

 Create a new client welcome offer

-Creating a new-client welcome offer can be effective in building a loyal following.
+Creating a new-client welcome offer can be effective in building a loyal following and client retention.
 This can be especially effective if the client initially responded to a daily deal or promotion.
 Give them a certificate for a discount on their next service to let them know they are important to you and that you’d like to see them again.
 Send a handwritten thank-you note to new clients after the service to make them feel even more appreciated.